Kisi is a cloud-based door access control and security solution for enterprise and facility management on iOS and Android.

 Unlocks doors via hand wave detection without requiring physical interaction with the mobile device.

-Remote Access ManagementStandard
+Remote Access Managementstandard

 Allows administrators to grant or revoke access, send temporary links, and set scheduled unlocks.

-Video IntercomDifferentiator
+Video Intercomedge

 Enables two-way communication with visitors via video format directly through the smartphone app.